 Mama Beach (viale Europa 5), private beach at MamaMia, sun-loungers, umbrellas, showers, snack bar.
 Impromptu entertainment by Lorenzo, star of MamaMia, with perfect English and a sharp wit.

 See a full guide to gay-friendly local beaches at Turismo Toscana.

 Handy websites include Friendly Versilia with it's tag-line "night & gay, 24/7," listings, maps, photos and video clips, and the general local website About Versilia.
 For general Italian tourist information see Italia Discovery.

 For map locations and websites of the businesses listed below, and more, see our gay Torre del Lago/ Viareggio listings pages.

-MamaMia (viale Europa 9), two floors, happy vibe, house and pop music, cute staff, large video screens, dancing and socializing, events and shows, drag, sensual performances, Latino dance extravaganzas, world-famous guest DJs.
-Also with parties at Hub in Pocari, Colors in Pisa, and at Viper Theatre in Florence.
+MamaMia (viale Europa 5), two floors, happy vibe, house and pop music, cute staff, large video screens, dancing and socializing, events and shows, drag, sensual performances, Latino dance extravaganzas, world-famous guest DJs.
+Winter parties in Florence.

 Nana Banana (viale Europa 23), gay-friendly beachside restaurant and pizzeria, cocktail terrace bar.